kehantan/labbook/docs/protein/purification.rst

 Buffers
 -------

-Before we begin, we need to prepare the buffers needed for this process, preferrably at least one day before use, because even though we are preparing from stock solution, weighing and stirring can take up significant amount time.
+* Prepare the buffers preferrably at least one day before use, because even though we are preparing from stock solution, weighing and stirring can take up significant amount time.
 Also, buffer D need to be pre-cooled in the cold room.

 **Lysis buffer**